ptrkhh/authentyc/LANDING_PAGE_PLAN.md

 authentic profile → Share the link with us.
 You control what we see.

+3. See Your Matches (Demo)
+Instantly see 5 simulated matches based on your communication style.
+We analyze compatibility, showing you exactly where you align and where challenges might appear.

-3. Get Matched & Connect
+4. Get Matched & Connect
+Join the waitlist to get real matches.
 We analyze compatibility between you and others in your category.
-When there's strong compatibility + mutual interest, we connect you.
 Skip the performance, start with real conversations.
 ```

 ---